-- (1) The confidence in your result: Why are you confident or not?
-The answer to this is usually based on a comparison of your result with an accepted value.
-Agreement within the uncertainty is a good sign that your result is valid. - (2) "Other physical factors": These are the factors that may affect the accuracy of your result but have been ignored in your uncertainty analysis.
-For example, if a ruler is accurate at 20°C, measurements made under a different temperature will be slightly off.
-Under all circumstances but especially when your result disagrees with the reference value, you must think of and discuss the physical reasons leading to your results and/or, possibly, to a disagreement.
+- (1) How confident are you with your result?
+And why?
+Compare your result with an accepted value.
+Agreement within the uncertainty is a good sign that your result is valid. - (2) Another important issue you want to discuss are "other physical factors".
+These are the factors that may affect the accuracy of your result, but have been ignored in your uncertainty analysis.
+For example, a ruler is accurate at 20°C, so the readings will be slightly off when you use under a different temperature.
+Especially when your result disagrees with the reference value, you must try to give physical reasons why there is a disagreement.
 "Human error" and "data uncertainties" are not physical factors!

 Sometimes, your experiment does not work - you get an unreasonable value that cannot be explained by other physical factors.
 There are mistakes somewhere.
 You should check all your work including re-taking the data.
-If you cannot fix the mistake, you should discuss it - how it happened, what you did wrong, how you would fix it if you had the time, etc. - in the "Discussion" section.
-A strong discussion could rescue a good portion of the mark that would be otherwise lost.
+If you cannot fix the mistake, you should discuss it - how it happened, what you did wrong, how to fix it if you had time - in the "Discussion" section.
+A nice discussion could rescue a good portion the mark that would be otherwise lost.